oloko64/neovim-scripts/README.md

 [coc.vim](https://github.com/neoclide/coc.nvim) - Nodejs extension host for vim & neovim, load extensions like VSCode and host language servers.

+## Be advised
+This script currently installs node 17 and add the `neovim` package to it, be advised.

 ## How to install

 Go to the folder `scripts` and run the desired file for your distribution (Current is Arch or Ubuntu).